-Enabled BIOS searches for floppy disk drive to determine if i or 80 tracks.
+Enabled BIOS searches for floppy disk drive to determine if it is 40 or 80 tracks.
 Note that BIOS can not tell from 720K, 1.2M or 1.44M drive type as they are all 80 tracks.
-Disable BIOS will not search for the type of floppy di BIOS will not search for the type of floppy disk drive by d track number.
+Disable BIOS will not search for the type of floppy disk drive by d track number.
 Note that there will not be any warning message if the drive installed is 360K.